Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-1

-The mutation considered in Case (1) can be generated by the RLS with probability $\Omega(1/4)$ that decreases the gap between the numbers of jobs on the two machines by 2.
-As $||M_0(x_0)| - |M_1(x_0)|| \le n$, using the Additive Drift analysis~\citep{he2004study} gets that the RLS takes expected runtime $O(n)$ to obtain the first equal-solution $x_1$ with $|M_0(x_1)| = |M_1(x_1)|$ based on $x_0$.
+The mutation considered in Case (1) can be generated by RLS with probability $1/4$ that decreases the gap between the numbers of jobs on the two machines by 2.
+As $||M_0(x_0)| - |M_1(x_0)|| \le n$, using the Additive Drift analysis~\citep{he2004study} gets that RLS takes expected runtime $O(n)$ to obtain the first equal solution $x_1$ with $|M_0(x_1)| = |M_1(x_1)|$ based on $x_0$.